LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 Deployment is then a two-step process:

 1. **[Add the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#add-a-bot-connector)**.
-This creates the connection between the bot and the bot agent in the target LiveEngage environment.
+This creates the connection between the bot and a bot agent in the target LiveEngage environment.
 2. **[Start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent)**.
-This starts the agent connector so it runs in the target environment.
+This gets the agent connector running in the target environment.

 {: .important}
 LivePerson recommends that, when you connect your bot to LiveEngage, you deploy at least two LiveEngage bot agents for a single bot.
 This is so the second bot agent can serve to support failover.
 Additionally, if you have traffic considerations, you might want to deploy three or more bot agents.